BioPIM/biopim.github.io/_pages/advisors.md

 Bionano Genomics

 Damla Çenol Çalı is a Staff Software Engineer, Hardware Acceleration at Bionano Genomics.
 Her research focuses on hardware/software co-design for accelerating bioinformatics applications and genomic data analysis.
-I am also excited about memory systems and processing-in-memory.
+She is also excited about memory systems and processing-in-memory, and contributed to several PIM designs.
 During her Ph.D., Damla also interned at Intel Labs in 2018 and 2020.

 <br clear="left"/>